sejungkwak/work-time/README.md

 - [Diagrams.net](https://app.diagrams.net/) was used to create the flowchart and diagrams.
 - [Favicon.io](https://favicon.io/) was used to create the favicon.
 - [Git](https://git-scm.com/) was used for version control.
 - [GitHub](https://github.com/) was used to store the project's code and link to Heroku for auto-deployment.
-Its project board was also used to organise the list of work separated into documentation(README), development and bug fix and prioritise the work.
+Its project board was also used to organise the list of work separated into documentation(README), development and bug fixes and prioritise the work.
 - [Gitpod](https://www.gitpod.io/) was used to develop and test my code.
 - [Google Apps Script](https://developers.google.com/apps-script) was used to write code to enable updating the calendar from the absence_requests worksheet.